 AMERICANA, GIANT SLOTHS & MORE

 You'll find a mishmash of collections in the Museum of Arts and Sciences, which is why the indoor/outdoor space is so much fun.
-Its storerooms are stuffed with so many items unrelated to its current exhibitions that MOAS, as it's known, is building a new wing to show them.
-When it opens in late January 2011, the Helene B. Roberson Visible Storage Building—clever name, no?—will display, among other things, European furniture and artifacts from the Napoleon Collection.
+Its storerooms are stuffed with so many items unrelated to its current exhibitions that MOAS, as it's known, built a new wing in 2011 to show them.
+The Helene B. Roberson Visible Storage Building—clever name, no?—displays, among other things, European furniture and artifacts from the Napoleon Collection.
 In the meantime, you can see artworks owned by former Cuban leader Fulgencio Batista, who lived here luxuriously in the 1940s; antique Coca-Cola machines; and an American furniture collection.
 Did I mention the artworks from China and Africa?
 The planetarium?
 The skeleton of a ridiculously large prehistoric sloth?
 The surrounding 90-acre nature preserve?
 Set aside a whole day.

 Unless you're looking for something really exotic—say, black or red sand—you can pretty much find whatever surf-and-sun experience you want in the greater Daytona Beach area.
 First, consider the car question: Do you want to be able to drive right onto the beach so you don't have to carry your chairs, towels and coolers more than a few feet?
 You can do that on a total of 17 miles of hard-packed sand, including stretches near Daytona’s International Speedway Boulevard.
 (Due to several recent incidents, local lawmakers are reconsidering beach driving; because of the long tradition, it’s a heated topic.)
 If you’d feel more relaxed in an auto-free zone, check out the other side of International Speedway Boulevard (just turn left at the entrance, instead of right) or the Standish entrance in Ormond-by-the-Sea.